MarcoAurelioAntonio/Catalog/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 School Library <a name="about-project"></a>
+# 📖 Catalog <a name="about-project"></a>

-**[ School Library ]** School library is an app that used to record what books are in the library and who borrows them.

-The app will allow you to:

-- [ ] Add new students or teachers.
-- [ ] Add new books.
-- [ ] Save records of who borrowed a given book and when.

-`And all of this is built in a beautiful and well-organized way!`
+**[ Catalog ]** In this project, we are going to create a console app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.
+Everything will be based on the UML class diagram presented below.

 ## 🛠 Built With <a name="built-with"></a>